successunforgettable/personality-mosaic-complete/attached_assets/FINAL FINAL PT Personality Mosaic Complete Technical Specification.md

    - NEVER use other type names in the influence description (e.g., don't say "The Peacemaker influence")
    - Always refer to the influence as the primary type with the influencing number

+6. **Replace "Values" with "BASELINES"** in all user-facing content:
+   - Any reference to personal values must use the term "BASELINES" instead
+   - This applies to all descriptions, labels, reports, and visualizations
+   - For example, use "Personal BASELINES" instead of "Personal Values"

-6. **All internal algorithms** may continue to use technical terms like "wing" and "arrow" in the codebase, but any user-visible text must use the approved alternative terminology.
+7. **All internal algorithms** may continue to use technical terms like "wing" and "arrow" in the codebase, but any user-visible text must use the approved alternative terminology.

-7. **Result reports** must be written using only the approved terminology.
+8. **Result reports** must be written using only the approved terminology.

 All team members must review and understand these terminology requirements before beginning implementation.